 In a bid to allay fears of a stock market crash, the New York Stock Exchange reopened the day after the explosion under the guise of business-as-usual.
 When the workers arrived on Wall Street, the evidence of the previous day’s carnage was draped with cloths, and the somber mood was draped in patriotism.
 In spite of the attack, the Constitution Day celebration commenced as planned alongside the unscathed statue of George Washington.
 What had originally been intended as a small gathering grew into one of the largest crowds in Wall Street’s history.
 The assembled citizens sang The Star-Spangled Banner and America the Beautiful, followed by a rousing speech from World War I hero Brig.
 Gen. William J. Nicholson.

-No plaque marks the site of one of the deadliest terror attacks in US history-- only a pockmarked facade stands as a memorial to the loss of life and liberty that struck America in 1920.
+No plaque marks the site of one of the deadliest terror attacks in US history— only pockmarked facades stand as a memorial to the loss of life and liberty that struck America in 1920.
 The owners of JP Morgan have repeatedly stated that they will never repair the superficial scars.
-"Replacing those great blocks would be inordinately and unnecessarily expensive," one Morgan partner pointed out, "And besides, it’s right and proper that they should stay there."
+“Replacing those great blocks would be inordinately and unnecessarily expensive,” one Morgan partner pointed out, “And besides, it’s right and proper that they should stay there.”